waldyrious/sequelize/docs/manual/other-topics/other-data-types.md

 });
 ```

-## JSON (SQLite, MySQL, MariaDB and PostgreSQL only)
+## JSON (SQLite, MySQL, MariaDB and Postgres only)

-The `DataTypes.JSON` data type is only supported for SQLite, MySQL, MariaDB and PostgreSQL.
+The `DataTypes.JSON` data type is only supported for SQLite, MySQL, MariaDB and Postgres.
 However, there is a minimum support for MSSQL (see below).

-### Note for PostgreSQL
+### Note for Postgres

-The JSON data type in PostgreSQL stores the value as plain text, as opposed to binary representation.
+The JSON data type in Postgres stores the value as plain text, as opposed to binary representation.
 If you simply want to store and retrieve a JSON representation, using JSON will take less disk space and less time to build from its input representation.
 However, if you want to do any operations on the JSON value, you should prefer the JSONB data type described below.

-### JSONB (PostgreSQL only)
+### JSONB (Postgres only)

-PostgreSQL also supports a JSONB data type: `DataTypes.JSONB`.
+Postgres also supports a JSONB data type: `DataTypes.JSONB`.
 It can be queried in three different ways:

 ```js
 // Nested object